4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 #### 3.3.5 Online data preparation

-First, please switch to **Online** execution mode.
+First, switch to **Online** execution mode.
 In this mode, only online data import/insert and query operations are processed.
 Then in the online mode, import the previously downloaded sample data (downloaded in [1.2 Sample Data] (#1.2-Sample Data)) as online data for online feature calculation.

 ```sql
 > USE demo_db;